Quo (group)

-Quo was a short-lived hip hop duo featuring child rappers Kaos and JD Tru.
-The pair were Australian-born Wade Robson and American-born DeWayne Turrentine Jr. They were the first rap act signed to Michael Jackson's Epic Records subsidiary, MJJ.
+Quo was a short-lived hip hop duo consisting of two child rappers, Australian-born Wade Robson (also known as "Kaos") and American-born DeWayne Turrentine Jr (also known as "Syco Smoove").
+The pair were the first rap act signed to Michael Jackson's Epic Records subsidiary, MJJ.

 Formed in 1993, Quo released their debut single "Huh What", produced by Redman.
-In 1994 they released their second single "Blowin' Up (Don't Stop the Music)", produced by Teddy Riley charting on both the Hot Rap Songs and the Hot R&B/Hip-Hop Songs Billboard charts.
+On September 20, 1994 they released their second single "Blowin' Up (Don't Stop the Music)", produced by Teddy Riley and featured guest vocals from Aaron Hall.
+It peaked at number 25 on the Hot Rap Singles chart and number 90 on the Hot R&B/Hip-Hop Songs chart.
+The music was sampled from "Don't Stop the Music" by Yarbrough and Peoples.
+Eazy-E appeared as a cameo in the music video.

 On October 25, 1994, the duo's self-titled album was released.
 The following year, the duo's third and final single "Quo Funk" was released, produced by Battlecat, which heavily sampled The Jacksons' "This Place Hotel" and charted at #2 on the Bubbling Under R&B/Hip-Hop Singles chart.

 After the duo's disbandment following the release of "Quo Funk", Robson became a successful choreographer, producer, and actor, while Turrentine became a successful international supermodel, producer, and actor.
-Turrentine married actress Reagan Gomez-Preston in 1999, with whom he has two children, a daughter named Scarlett Annette Turrentine (born May 14, 2007) and a son named Tyger Attila Turrentine (born April 2, 2011).
+He later starred in the 2006 film Waist Deep.
+He also married actress Reagan Gomez-Preston in 1999, with whom he has two children, a daughter named Scarlett Annette Turrentine (born May 14, 2007) and a son named Tyger Attila Turrentine (born April 2, 2011).